Sort by category: Interviews

 At times this new state seems daunting.
 The expansion of choice can add a new layer of weighty, and potentially useless, overhead to the more primal task of getting words to the page.

-But understanding the landscape, checking your compass (choose the more appropriate metaphor), can be … Read more
+But understanding the landscape, checking your compass (choose the more … Read more

 Last night I had the chance to sit down with my fellow Emerging Writer's Festival bloggers and talk with novelist and translator Linda Jaivin, currently in town for the racy Dirty Words event on June 1.

 Among many topics covered – Chinese Kung Fu, the art of bluffing your way through an interview, Renaissance art and French New Wave cinema – I was particularly interested in Linda’s vast catalogue of book reviews.
 As Linda is both a successful novelist and a critic, I wanted to find out how her position as an author influenced her approach to critquing other authors’ work.

 I’ll admit that I have a pretty ignorant view of what a book review actually sets out to achieve.
 As a pure summary of a text, it seems a paradox that a book of 100,000 words can be explained in 150.
 If that were possible, all books are in dire need of more ruthless editors.
 And if reviews are pure opinion, how does that wash when books are such personal objects of affection?
 I was keen to get a more informed perspective from Linda, who has been reviewing books since before I was born.

 Linda explained her approach to a review was less about like/dislike and whether to recommend a purchase, and more about giving the reader an understanding of the work itself, leaving it up to them whether they should read it or not.… Read more

 The book trailer for Mo Hayder's novel Gone is one of my all time favourites.
 In fact, I liked it so much I put it on my last book trailer roundup.
 The man behind the production is Paul Murphy, from one-man Sydney outfit Book Tease.